Exploring BLE 5.1 and Ultra-Wideband (UWB) Technologies for Real-Time Location Systems

 Long Queue at Hogwarts Express (Source)

-Given that even many of the restaurants had long wait times too, I certainly cannot be the only one wishing for a solution.
-Possibly thru my mobile I can use it to book the ticket and then schedule (yes schedule) the rides ahead of time.
+Given that even many of the theme park restaurants had long wait times too, I certainly cannot be the only one wishing for a comprehensive theme park queue management solution.
+The need for mobile theme park solutions has never been more apparent.
+Possibly through my mobile app I can use it to book the theme park ticket and then schedule (yes schedule) the rides ahead of time using advanced mobile theme park solutions.

-When it is my turn, the app notifies me and even encourages me to try similar rides but with short wait times or suggests numerous nearby restaurants, shows or special events without losing my spot in the queue.
-These suggestions could even be curated to my preferences based on past behavior or profile.
+When it is my turn, the mobile application notifies me and even encourages me to try similar attractions but with short wait times or suggests numerous nearby restaurants, shows or special events without losing my spot in the queue.
+These suggestions could even be curated to my preferences based on past visitor behavior or guest profile.

-The solution exists!
-PenguinIN’s mobile-based positioning platform can be used for (hold your breath) Queue Optimization and enables operators to push the boundaries of visitor’s experience by obtaining a bird’s-eye view over both the capacity and the flow of the queues.
-The less time one spends waiting, the more time they have to spend on rides, browsing gift shops and enjoying restaurants.
+The queue optimization solution exists!
+Penguin’s mobile-based positioning platform can be used for (hold your breath) Queue Optimization and enables theme park operators to push the boundaries of visitor’s experience by obtaining a bird’s-eye view over both the capacity and the flow of the queues.
+The less time one spends waiting, the more time they have to spend on rides, browsing gift shops and enjoying theme park restaurants.

-Are you eager to learn more about PenguinIN’s solutions for Theme Parks?
-Just follow this link and download our flyer
+Are you eager to learn more about Penguin’s solutions for Theme Parks and visitor experience optimization?
+Just follow this link and download our flyer to discover how smart queue management technology can transform your amusement park operations and deliver exceptional guest experiences.

 Indoor Positioning – Smart Building Technology

 Occupants and visitors of smart buildings expect sufficient intelligence to support profile-aware interactive services at different locations.
-This expectation drives the need for sustainable indoor positioning solutions.
+This expectation drives the need for sustainable indoor positioning systems and advanced smart building technology.
 Venue operators who fall behind in adopting indoor positioning technology are likely to fall short of supporting use cases perceived as an integral part of the smart building era.
+Modern indoor positioning systems have become essential infrastructure for competitive advantage.

 Is Indoor Positioning Really Needed?